Tuck1297/cg-illuminationshading-2/README.md

 - [x] Enmable multiple point lights to illuminate a scene: 5 pts
   - Maximum of 10 lights - will need to change the light in the shaders to an array of lights (with size = 10)
   - Make sure to cap color intensity at 1.0

+### Both partners contributed equally to this project